Bayesian Analysis for Over-parameterized Linear Model via Effective Spectra: Real Data Analysis

-In Figure~\ref{fig:helpfull}, we randomly select $100$ samples from the test data, and then plot their true values (red points), the posterior median (solid line), and the $95\%$ prediction interval by the posterior (blue region).
-This illustrates that the proposed predictor effectively captured the test data.
-The value of MAPE was $4.93$ in the training data and $7.59$ in the test data.
-This result validates the usefulness of the proposed method in the over-parameterized setting.
+We randomly selected $100$ samples from the test data.
+Figure~\ref{fig:helpfull} then plots the true values, the posterior predictive mean, and the $95\%$ posterior predictive intervals.
+This demonstrates that the proposed predictor provides accurate predictions for the test data.
+The RMSE was 1.32, which is relatively small given that the mean and standard deviation of the CES-D scores in the dataset are 20.5 and 14.5, respectively.
+This result validates the usefulness of the proposed method in over-parameterized settings.